Table of Contents

 - The corticotropin-releasing hormone (CRH) test: ACTH concentration is measured before and after administration of CRH.
 Hypothalamic hyperfunctions and pituitary adenomas (= M. Cushing) undergo an increase in ACTH after CRH administration.

-- The high-dosage dexamethasone inhibitor test: 8 mg dexamethasone are administered at midnight for two days.
+- The high-dosage dexamethasone inhibitor test: 8 mg dexamethasone is administered at midnight for two days.
 This can achieve a suppression of cortisol with central Cushing’s syndrome.
 If an adrenal tumor or ectopic cortisol production is present, this does not work.

 Imaging of the sella or adrenal glands via CT or MRT are also helpful.
 Paraneoplastic ACTH increases sometimes entail an increase in the metabolite lipotropin.